trustoverip/concepts-and-terminology-wg/toipterm/spec.md

           results to the new folder identified by <path>.
-After this command runs, a publication tool like MkDocs or SpecUp can use the exported data to publish a polished artifact.
+After this command runs, a publication tool like MkDocs or SpecUp can use the exported data to publish a polished artifact. tt render <path> <render def> -- Invoke a rendering tool like MkDocs, using the exported data in <path> as input.
+This is simply a convenience function; rendering tools could be invoked directly, but this command allows users of TT to accomplish the full workflow without learning the idiosyncrasies of those tools.
 ```